Nangazizi: Location

 The Mangbetu language is spoken in Nangazizi and Rungu.

-Historical
+History

 On 1 May 1872 the Italian explorer Giovanni Miani arrived at Nangazizi, the base of chief Mbunza, where he rested until 25 May 1872.

 In the second half of November that year Miani's expedition returned to Nangazizi.

-Miani died there on 21 November 1972 from a combination of fatigue, dysentery and necrosis of the arm.
+Miani died there on 21 November 1872 from a combination of fatigue, dysentery and necrosis of the arm.
 He was buried there, but his tomb was soon dug up again by the local people.
 Later Romolo Gessi managed to obtain the bones, which were given to the Italian Geographic Society.